k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/07_fabric_kafkaSSL_support.md

 **Note:**
-If the IIDFinder has not been configured with the SSL/TLS setup as required, the data in the k2staging cache is not be written as expected.
+If the IIDFinder has not been configured with the SSL/TLS setup as required, the data in the k2staging cache will not be written as expected.